sst/sst/www/docs/long-running-jobs.md

 ### SST Console

-The job can be found in the console under the Functions tab.
-And you can manually run the job.
+The job can be found in the console under the **Functions** tab.
+And you can manually invoke the job.

 ![SST Console Functions tab](/img/long-running-jobs/sst-console-job.png)

+Here we are passing in `{"num":5}` as the payload for the job.

 ---